What is Foodborne Illness?

-Sources: Found in the human intestinal tract, and thus contamination is person-to-person by fecal-oral route and fecal contamination of food and water.
+Sources: Found in the human intestinal tract, and thus contamination is person-to-person by the fecal-oral route and fecal contamination of food and water.
 Most outbreaks result from food, especially salads, prepared and handled by workers using poor personal hygiene.

-Symptoms: Diarrhea containing blood and mucus, fever, abdominal cramps, chills and vomiting 12 to 50 hours from ingestion of bacteria symptoms can last a few days to two weeks.
+Symptoms: Diarrhea containing blood and mucus, fever, abdominal cramps, chills, and vomiting 12 to 50 hours from ingestion of bacteria symptoms can last a few days to two weeks.
 Sometimes, no symptoms can be seen.

 Prevention: Wash fresh fruits and vegetables thoroughly under running water.
 Always wash hands well when preparing foods.

-Sources: This bacterium is found on humans (skin, infected cuts, pimples, noses and throats) and has been associated with a wide range of foods including meat and meat products, poultry and egg products, salads (such as egg, tuna, potato and macaroni), cream-filled bakery products and pies, sandwich fillings, and milk and dairy products.
+Sources: This bacterium is found on humans (skin, infected cuts, pimples, noses, and throats) and has been associated with a wide range of foods including meat and meat products, poultry and egg products, salads (such as egg, tuna, potato, and macaroni), cream-filled bakery products and pies, sandwich fillings, and milk and dairy products.
 In general, Staph poisoning often occurs when a food has been handled a great deal (such as the chopping and handling involved in making a salad or sandwich) and is then left at temperatures above refrigeration that allow the bacteria to multiply and produce toxins.

-Symptoms: Severe nausea, abdominal cramps, vomiting and diarrhea occur one to six hours after eating.
+Symptoms: Severe nausea, abdominal cramps, vomiting, and diarrhea occur one to six hours after eating.
 Recovery occurs within two to three days — longer if severe dehydration occurs.

 Prevention: Always wash hands well when preparing foods.
 Keep foods refrigerated.